alexwolson/building-image-triplet-model/README.md

 All training and data parameters are managed via a YAML config file.
 Copy `config.example.yaml` to `config.yaml` and update the paths for your environment.

+**Important**: Both scripts now require the `--config` argument to be specified explicitly.
+There are no CLI argument overrides - all configuration must be done through the YAML file.

 Example `config.example.yaml`:

 ```yaml